-Do you need an attorney for expungement in Round Rock?
+Do you need an attorney for expungement in Williamson County?

 Expungement is one method of clearing your criminal record in Texas.
 To have a record expunged is as if that record never existed in the first place.
 As you can imagine, no longer having a record has many benefits.
 No longer will you need to worry about prospective employers seeing a record on your background check.
 Also, police officers who pull up your record at a traffic stop will not see the prior record.
 These are just two of the beneficial results of expungement in Texas.

 Expungement is not the only method of having a cleared record.
 Having a record expunged completely destroys any record of the arrest.
 Record sealing and record non-disclosure are different processes that do not have the same results as expungement.
 Orders of non-disclosure are possible if you were granted a deferred adjudication probation.

 This happens if you were not convicted by a judge because there was not enough evidence to make a guilty verdict.
 This process does not fully erase a record; however, the record still exists and can be viewed by government agencies.
 Non-disclosure is a viable method if your case is not eligible for expungement, but you still want relief from employers and the public seeing the existence of a record.

 Am I eligible for expungement in Texas?

 Generally, the possibility for expungement follows an acquittal or dismissal of a case.
 If your case did not result in a conviction, you may be eligible.